Universal K-matrices for quantum Kac-Moody algebras

-The objects on the left are predominant in \cite{BK19} and will turn out to be useful for the construction of the quasi--k--matrix, essentially because they behave well with respect to the triangular decomposition $U_q\mfg = U_q\mfn^+ U_q\mfh U_q\mfn^-$; more precisely, $\Ad(\wt T_X)$ maps $E_i$ to $U_q\mfn^+$ if $i\in \indI \backslash X$ and $\wt R_X$ lies in a completion of $U_q\mfn^-_X \ot U_q\mfn^+_X$.
-Once the quasi--k--matrix has been constructed by imposing its intertwining property, we will mainly work with their counterparts on the right, which enjoy more natural relations with the coproduct structure.
+The data on the left are predominant in \cite{BK19} and are crucial in the construction of the quasi-K-matrix.
+However, once the quasi-K-matrix has been constructed, we will mainly work with their counterparts on the right, which enjoy more convenient relations with the coproduct structure. \rmkend \end{remark}